simonlimon/E160-Final-Project/index.md

 *Figure S.1: Difference between the number of nodes expanded for each algorithm*

-Figure S.2 shows a graph of the amount of time taken to arrive at a solution for aStar and BFS against the number of nodes in each maze graph.
+Figure S.2 shows a graph of the amount of time taken to arrive at a solution for A\* and BFS against the number of nodes in each maze graph.
 The data was obtained by taking the mean and standard deviation of the number of nodes expanded for each algorithm on 1000 randomly generated graphs.

 ![image](/Presentation/AlgorithmSpeedComparison.png)
 *Figure S.2: Time taken to find solution for each algorithm*

-Figure S.3 shows a graph comparing the path distance of the solution for aStar and BFS.
+Figure S.3 shows a graph comparing the path distance of the solution for A\* and BFS.
 The data was obtained by taking the mean of the path distance for each algorithm on 1000 randomly generated graphs with 1000 nodes in them.
-On average aStar produced a path that was 1005 px or 29% shorter than BFS.
+On average A\* produced a path that was 1005 px or 29% shorter than BFS.

 ![image](/Presentation/pathDist.png)
 *Figure S.3: Path distance for solution of each algorithm*